Optimal RIS Placement in Multi-User MISO Systems with User Randomness: Simulation Results

-The average WSR vs transmit power characteristics for Scenario 2 is shown in Fig. \ref{fig:PT}.
-The average WSR of deploying RIS at the optimal location significantly exceeds the `No RIS' simulation.
-This is the increase achieved solely because of the extension of coverage by the RIS to almost the full cell.
-Furthermore, when the RIS is randomly positioned within the cell, and for each of these random locations - averaged over multiple realizations of the user distribution, the resulting average performance remains close to that of the `No RIS' scenario.
-This observation underscores the necessity for the optimal placement of RIS.
-The range of WSR performance across scenarios aligns with similar works \cite{imperfectcsiloc,indoorloc}, reaffirming the optimality of the solution obtained in our work.
-It is also important to note that this is achieved despite having lower $M$ ($16<32$), practical number of users (average $K \approx 11 \gg2$), different obstacle configurations and the randomness of users.
+The average WSR vs.\ transmit power characteristics for Scenario~2 is shown in Fig.~4~(a).
+The performance of the proposed algorithm is much greater than the `without RIS' and the `random phase' cases, reaffirming the importance of an RIS in the system.
+In addition, the average WSR for deploying RIS in the optimal location clearly exceeds the `Random Placement' simulation.
+This gain proves that optimal placement of RIS, not only results in an extension of coverage to about 98\% (or increase in fairness as per our objective $\mathbf{P1.1}$), but also results in an increase in the performance of the system.
+Furthermore, the WSR performance of the proposed scheme exceeds the performance of similar works \cite{imperfectcsiloc,indoorloc}.
+For instance, when $P_{max} = 40$ dBm, a gain of 3.4 and 2.7 bps/Hz is achieved over a multi-RIS assisted system that employs location optimization and hybrid beamforming for an indoor setup \cite{indoorloc} and a co-located multi-RIS assisted MISO system that employs joint location and beamforming optimization \cite{imperfectcsiloc}, respectively.
+It is also important to note that, owing to the optimality of the proposed scheme, this gain is achieved despite having a lower $M=16<32$, just a single RIS, practical number of users (average $K \approx 11 \gg2$), different obstacle configurations, and the randomness of users.

+Fig.~4~(b) provides the convergence analysis of the inner optimization.
+For instance, the average WSR performance for $5$ AO iterations is obtained by averaging over multiple user instantiations, where the performance of each instantiation is evaluated by performing joint beamforming for 5 iterations.

+Then, Fig.~5~(a) provides a detailed performance analysis of shifting the RIS across the vertical diameter of the cell in Scenario~2.
+As depicted, the converged solution (105~m, 42~m) maximizes both coverage and average WSR as desired.

+Finally, Fig.~5~(b) generalizes Scenario~2 by varying the number of obstacles in the central cluster.
+As anticipated, performance degrades with the increase in number of obstacles.
+However, the rate of fall in performance of the proposed algorithm is much lesser than that of `random placement' due to the optimality of the proposed algorithm.
+Also, notably, when the number of obstacles in the central cluster is 17 or more (placed across the cell's vertical diameter), there is no way an RIS can help improve performance, forcing the proposed algorithm to perform like random placement.